 - Residence Life & Housing provides this service to the students, faculty and staff of the University of Washington Tacoma, and in doing so does not endorse or recommend any landlords, tenants or rental facilities posted through this office.
 Further, Residence Life & Housing assumes no responsibility for any information contained in its offices, listings and evaluations, nor does Residence Life & Housing assume any responsibility for any events that may arise from their use.
 This service is provided in order for landlords and renters to contact each other.

-- All listings will remain up for either one month or one year (depending on option selected) from when they are approved or until the landlord or admin removes the listing.
+- All listings will remain up for either one month from when they are approved or until the landlord or admin removes the listing.
 Payment is required prior to posting.

 - Persons listing will be allowed one listing for each property under their control (one house or apartment unit or room equals one property).
 If there is more than one listing for the same unit, they will be removed by Residence Life & Housing staff.